 Grandma Gina Petitti

-Learn to make noodles, ravioli or whatever else you might be interested in preparing but be ready to get sucked in.
-You will learn to cook and have your heart warmed at the same time.
+Watch and learn to make noodles, ravioli or any other quality Italian dish you might be interested in preparing.
+You will learn to cook properly and have your heart warmed at the same time.
+She’s awesome.